PeterCamilleri/CX16/tools/README.md

 * od65 is the object file dump utility.
 It is able to output most parts of ca65-generated object files in readable form.
 * **sim65** is a simulator for 6502 and 65C02 CPUs.
 It allows testing of target independent code.
 * sp65 is a sprite and bitmap utility.
 It is used to convert graphics and bitmaps into formats supported by the target machine.

+As mentioned before, the cc65 tools were a excellent match for my requirements.
+Not only was the macro assembler and linker full featured, it included a simulator that allowed me to develop automated test tools.
+These tools may be found in the [**t65**](../t65) folder.

 wip